Free Crochet Walrus Pattern

 When complete use your yarn needle to sew the flippers onto the front of your walrus’ body.

-How To Crochet A Walrus
+Your Crochet Walrus

 I hope you’ve enjoyed this pattern, and if you have any questions just hit me up in the comments section below.
 And don’t forget to share pictures of your complete crochet walrus toy on my Facebook page or Instagram.